 As a former Military Police Officer, Judge Advocate, Professor, and Judge, Sean is among the most knowledgeable individuals on military justice and criminal law.
 Unlike most retiring judge advocates, Sean’s knowledge of military law is not stale.
 He is current on cases and practices, and is poised to take on zealous representation.

-In addition to handling cases involving military investigations, prosecutions, appeals, and adverse actions, Sean is available to represent servicemembers and veterans facing charges in local, state, and federal courts.
+In addition to handling military investigations, prosecutions, appeals, and adverse actions, Sean is available to represent service members and their family members facing civilian criminal charges in local, state, or federal courts.